 September 15, 2017

 As our understanding of autism continues to deepen and evolve, the time is right to start exploring ways to revise, refine, innovate and improve our training models.
 That will in turn prove to be an important investment in our collective efforts to advance autism care.
 The Health Leadership Academy was pleased to co-facilitate an interactive afternoon where priorities related to autism training were identified using design methodologies.
 See article.
+A report is available on information about existing training opportunities in ASD and a synthesis of stakeholder priorities to help shape training collaborations.

 How “Disabled” Youth with Autism Enabled our Workplace